Solar Energy - City of Longmont Skip to main content

 2. Contractor: Your contractor will help with a site assessment, recommend system sizing, walk you through all the paperwork needed and provide a bid/cost for the project.
 LPC recommends getting more than one contractor estimate and choosing the one that best fits your needs.
 The contractor will then submit a permit application for the project to the Longmont Building Inspection Department.

 3. LPC: Our engineers will review and approve the checklist and one-line diagrams submitted with your application for a building permit.
+(A sample one-line diagram can be seen here.)
 Once the installation is complete, LPC will install your new bi-directional meter, which measures energy you use from the grid and any energy your solar system puts back onto the grid.

 Will I still have a monthly electric bill?
 Yes.
 All customers who have their own electric generation equipment, including residential Solar/PV customers, are billed under LPC’s RGEN (Residential Self Generation) rate.
 This rate helps ensure that customers pay their fair share of the electric infrastructure used by the entire community, and accounts for both the energy LPC delivers to the customer and the energy that the customer’s system delivers to LPC.
 These are recorded on an ongoing basis via our net metering process.
 Learn more about LPC’s solar billing.